reasonabout/reasonabout.github.io/_posts/2016-02-01-dl-how-to-host-a-frontend-app-on-firebase.md

   First, you will run the command:  `npm install -g firebase-tools`

-  npm is a package manager that downloaded with Node.js, and it runs and grabs the firebase-tools from the internet and installs it onto your computer.
+  npm is a package manager that was downloaded with Node.js, and it runs and grabs the firebase-tools from the internet and installs it onto your computer.
 The -g is called the global flag, and gives npm some additional information on how exactly you want to download the firebase-tools program.
 There are other flags as well, but that is a little out of scope for this lesson.
 Downloading it with that flag will make sure that firebase-tools is available GLOBALLY to you in any project you create on your computer.

 ## How To Deploy Apps and Influence People
   Now that we have the pesky stuff out of the way, the fun begins.